 College of Information Science & Technology

-The intersection of Zahraa Wajih Alsafwani’s two passions have a home in the College of Information Science & Technology.
+The intersection of Zahraa Wajih Alsafwani’s two passions has a home in the College of Information Science & Technology.

-Her academic interests of biology and technology are found in the innovative bioinformatics degree program.
+Her academic interests in biology and technology are found in the innovative bioinformatics degree program.

 Bioinformatics is a rapidly expanding field of study that allows researchers to gain insights and make breakthroughs in understanding our genetic makeup and provide solutions to biological problems.
 The road to her degree – which includes an appearance on the Chancellor’s List her first three semesters at UNO in a row – was bolstered by peers who offer different perspectives on academic work and life.
 Her academic performance paved the way for her to be the first student to enroll in a 4+1 Bioinformatics program through IS&T, a degree track that allows students to complete their undergraduate and master's degrees in five years.

 Alsafwani, a native of Saudi Arabia who speaks English as a second language, said she benefitted greatly from the global experience UNO offered.

 “I feel like being involved in academic clubs and student organizations helped me a lot – being social and being more interactive with students and faculty from different departments, different organizations, and also different countries and backgrounds,” Zahraa said.

 College of Public Affairs and Community Service